Blog

 Definitions

 Hybrid Work: Hybrid work is a blend of in-office and remote work.
 Employees split their time between working remotely and being physically present in the office.
-The specific arrangement can vary widely, with some organizations having set days for in-office work and others allowing employees to choose their schedules.
+The specific arrangement can vary widely, with some organisations having set days for in-office work and others allowing employees to choose their schedules.

 Advantages and Disadvantages